lambdalisue/femto/README.md

 	With `smartIndent` plugin, femto automatically insert a Markup specified leading characters like `>` in Markdown or `#.` in reStructuredText.
 	It has not developed yet.

--	[ ] Preview panel (plugin)

-	With `previewPanel` plugin, femto add preview panel to check the output of the current text.
-	It has not developed yet.

 -	[ ] Fullscreen (plugin)